fdq09eca/asc-remake/_posts/2019-01-24-Teaching-Cases-Invisible-Trade.md

 ## Game 2
 ### Traditional and Offshore Trade
 In Game 2, subjects are again grouped into 4 teams and role-play as a trade/deal decision maker, the ultimate aim remains as earning the highest total value by selecting the available trades/deals.
-However, Game 2 is slight more complicated than Game 1.
+However, Game 2 is slightly more complicated than Game 1.
 Firstly, subjects are required to further select one type of trading methods between traditional trade and offshore trade.
 Secondly, trade methods have respective set of conditions which may affect the profitability of the deal/trade, since trade completion is conditional, one may occur penalty for failing to fully meet the trade completion condition.
 Similar to Game 1, subjects are also given missions to stimulate the process of completing the deal in reality.
 By repeating calculation, subject should realise different trade method has a significant impact on trade cost which may further affect the profitability of the deal.

 ## Conclusion
 Tutor reiterates the game main intuition so as to strength subject impression. tutor will also present the Hong Kong's role in international trade, the way of transportation for different value of goods, compare the current trade patterns to the past and further discuss the Hong Kong trade situation in the introduction.

+## Feedback
 The pilot test is successful since the games are completed without major disruptions.
 Subjects have satisfactory understanding of the games' intuition by further explanation.
 We appreciate all participants of the test run.

-{%- include gallery caption='selected photos of test run' -%}
+{% include gallery caption='Selected photos of test run' %}